merovex-press/stranded-series/README.md

 Copyright 2018 - Benjamin C. Wilson - All Rights Reserved

-Goal: Inspire the next generation of Christian's to engage in secular literature for God's glory.
+Goal: Inspire the next generation of Christians to engage in secular literature for God's glory.